Close Menu

 Distracted driving is an increasing concern in the age of smartphones.
 Texting, making calls, or even fiddling with a GPS distracts drivers from the road, leading to a rising number of preventable accidents.

 Most states have enacted hands-free laws, prohibiting the use of handheld devices while driving.
 Some states issue harsher penalties if distracted driving results in accidents or injuries.
 Staying focused and avoiding distractions can mean the difference between a near-miss and a tragedy.
+If you are a victim of distracted driving, remember that you can take action against the at-fault driver with the help of a car accident lawyer.

 Regular Vehicle Maintenance